telnet2/mysql-vfs/docs/CLI-HOWTO.md

 - Check [docs/](docs/) for VFS API documentation
 - Review [docker-compose.yml](docker-compose.yml) for service configuration
 - Run `make help` to see all available make targets
+- Check [SECURITY.md](SECURITY.md) for authentication and authorization details